nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Command executed: `add n/Edward`

-Expected Output in the Command Response Box: `This person already exists in the address book`
+Expected Output in the Command Response Box: `This person already exists in the address book`.

 ### **View a person**